Fighting In The Dark

 I think of all the things they've promised to do, either directly or indirectly.
 To pass a national abortion ban.
 To send gangs of brute squads to round up people and send them to camps.
 To dissolve gay marriages.
 To punish and imprison their political enemies.
 To shatter what is left of democracy and freedom of assembly and freedom of speech and freedom of religious expression.
 Based on their own words, I fully expect them to come after contraception and IVF and interracial marriage and the right of women to vote and exist in public spaces.
 What else might they do?
 Restore chattel slavery?
 I think they want to.
 They celebrate the Confederacy, that gang of traitors who murdered hundreds of thousands of their fellow citizens in order to preserve and expand that evil institution.
 One of these creepy religious zealots said they intend to "repeal the 20th century," and I think that's what they meant.
 The traditional American spirit is a supremacist spirit that desires genocide and slavery, as I think we can see.

 And they plan to stuff the Supreme Court with even more insane christian zealots, who are selected by insane christian billionaires who want to bring about some sort of prophesied apocalypse.
-These are people who have long ago made themselves very comfortable (we might say eager) with the prospect of everyone else facing eternal conscious torment in a fire that never goes out, which means that they aren't just opposed to preventing climate catastrophe, but actually in favor of accelerating it.
+These are people who have long ago made themselves very comfortable with (we might say eager for) the prospect of everyone else facing eternal conscious torment in a fire that never goes out, which means that they aren't just opposed to preventing climate catastrophe, but actually in favor of accelerating it.
 Life isn't on the table.
 Mercy isn't on the table.

-And they're going to try to ransack social security and repeal Medicare, and demolish our systems of education and public health and consumer protections and environmental protections and any other regulatory protection, and then give all the money they stole from us to people who already have more money than they could ever spend.
+And they're going to try to ransack Social Security and repeal Medicare, and demolish our systems of education and public health and consumer protections and environmental protections and any other regulatory protections, and then give all the money they stole from us to people who already have more money than they could ever spend.
 For anyone who isn't a billionaire, this will create severe economic hardship, which I mention mostly because according to people who voted for this promised severe economic hardship, the economy was the most important thing to them—so important, in fact, that they never bothered to learn basic things about it, like what tariffs are or what they do.

 I don't know what else the fascists will do.
 New grim possibilities occur to me every few minutes, and the thief comes only to kill and steal and destroy—their God told them that.
 I don't think their God meant for them to emulate the thief, but apparently they disagree with their God on that one.

 Fascism is, it turns out, very popular.
 It won on Tuesday, seemingly without even having to try.
 The side that won barely campaigned.
 Everything they did was a shitshow and all of it was washed in threats of brutality and malicious lies and promises of retribution and revenge and destruction, none of it offered any solutions that didn't involve hurting lots of people, all its proponents went out of their way to disparage any fine aspiration or principal that anybody, including themselves, has ever claimed to hold.
-Their standard bearer is a criminal and a rapist.
+Their standard-bearer is a criminal and a rapist.
 And he won.

 Somebody will tell me many of those who voted for it didn't know what they were voting for, and I imagine that's true.
 I have to say, though, that the ignorance and complacency demonstrated by Republicans and their allies is an ignorance and a complacency so vast and unfeeling that it must be taken as interchangeable with malice.
-When somebody is killing you, at some point during the act it stops making much difference—from the point of the victim anyway—whether they are killing you because they hate you or because they just don't care enough about you to know it.
+When somebody is killing you, at some point during the act it stops making much difference—from the point of the victim anyway—whether they are killing you because they hate you or because they just don't care enough about you.

 I think about what might prevent them from doing what they say they intend to do.
 It won't be our institutions, which are all either capitulant like our media or captured like our courts or inherently corrupt like our police.
-It sure doesn't seem like it will be the Democratic Party, who are behaving as if this is just another normal election, and ignoring the very real fact that no transfer of power to fascists can ever be a peaceful transfer of power.
+It sure doesn't seem like it will be the Democratic Party, whose members are mostly behaving as if this is just another normal election, and ignoring the very real fact that no transfer of power to fascists can ever be a peaceful transfer of power.
 I think at last there are two things that can stop the fascists.
-The first is their own vast incompetence.
+The first is their own incompetence.
 The second is all of us.
 I think I'd rather count on the second than the first.

 I feel really bad that this is the country where my children live.